 This is why I chose to keep our summer reading challenge simple and personal.

 With multiple designs to choose from, your kiddo can easily customize their own book lists, goals sheets, and bookmarks all while keeping things simple and age-appropriate.

 **NOTE: Our printable summer reading challenge recently got an upgrade!

-If you are looking for our original summer reading challenge, you can still download the old version in our free printables library by signing up for our email newsletter at the bottom of this post!
+If you are looking for our original summer reading challenge, you can still access the old version (and our new version) in our free printables library by signing up for our email newsletter below!

 Ready to find out what’s included in our new kit?
 Check out all the details below!

 Age Recommended Book Lists for Kids